lupyuen/nuttx-tinyemu/README.md

 # Run NuttX on TinyEMU

+_How to boot NuttX on TinyEMU?_

-We create a TinyEMU Config for NuttX and run it...
+We create a TinyEMU Config for NuttX and run it: [root-riscv64.cfg](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/root-riscv64.cfg)

 ```bash
 $ cat nuttx.cfg